 It should be noted that these supportive measures are conditional upon the timely, correct and complete filing of the relevant tax return.
 Hence, it is of utmost importance that the relevant tax formalities (e.g. VAT return, income tax return) are duly and timely complied with.

 In addition to the above, various measures are also announced at the regional levels.

-For some additional measures regarding the payment of registration duties, reference is made to the section ‘Filing deadlines postponed’ below.
+For some additional measures regarding the payment of inheritance and registration duties, reference is made to the section ‘Filing deadlines postponed’ below.

 The measure shall apply to prepayments relating to a taxable period ending between 30 September 2020 and 31 January 2021 included.

 For companies, the tax credit for prepayments of corporate income taxes increases in the third quarter from 6% to 6.75% and in the fourth quarter from 4.5% to 5.25%.